10 Types of Insurance You Need to Know

 Life insurance can provide much-needed payments to your beneficiaries or spouse.
 There are many types of life insurance, including term life insurance, which covers you for a set period, and permanent life insurance, which remains in effect for your entire life.
 Term life is often more affordable but lacks a cash value component, unlike whole or universal life policies.
 Life insurance can help cover debts and funeral costs and provide ongoing financial support to your dependents.

 Your employer probably provides some life insurance coverage.
 However, most financial advisors will advocate for an additional individual policy to ensure you have sufficient coverage.
 Choosing the right life insurance depends on your financial goals, family situation, and overall estate planning strategy.
+Here are six types of life insurance plans to consider.

 Example: You are involved in a fatal car crash.